Afghanistan says it launches attacks against Pakistan

 “In response to repeated provocations and violations by Pakistani military circles, large-scale offensive operations have been launched against Pakistani military positions and installations along the Durand Line,” Taliban government spokesman Zabihullah Mujahid wrote in a post on X.

-The two countries’ 2,611-kilometre (1,622-mile) long border is known as the Durand Line, which Afghanistan has not formally recognised.
+The countries’ 2,611km-long (1,622-mile-long) border is known as the Durand Line, which Afghanistan has not formally recognised.

+Mujahid later posted that Afghan forces had killed “numerous soldiers” and “some have also been captured alive”, adding that 15 outposts were “captured from the enemy”.

+Pakistan’s Ministry of Information and Broadcasting said on X that Pakistani troops had delivered an “immediate and effective response” to Taliban fire across several sectors in Khyber Pakhtunkhwa province.

+“Taliban regime forces are being delivered punishment in Chitral, Khyber, Mohmand, Kurram and Bajaur sectors.
+Early reports confirm heavy casualties on Afghan side with multiple posts and equipment destroyed,” the ministry said.

+Wahidullah Mohammadi, spokesman for the military in eastern Afghanistan, said there had so far been “no casualties” on the Afghan side.

-On Sunday, Pakistan’s military carried out strikes along the border with Afghanistan, claiming it had killed at least 70 fighters.
+On Sunday, Pakistan’s military carried out strikes along the border with Afghanistan, saying it had killed at least 70 fighters.
 Afghanistan rejected the claim, saying civilians had been killed, including women and children.

+Relations between the neighbours have plunged in recent months with land border crossings largely shut since deadly fighting in October killed more than 70 people on both sides.

+Islamabad accuses Afghanistan of failing to act against armed groups that carry out attacks in Pakistan, which the Taliban government denies.